Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 - The project group (key actors) as well as the distribution of influence is well balanced between women and men.
 Relevant for project groups of more than 3 people.

-All awarded projects must submit a report to Formas containing financial and project results within three months of the end of the availability period.
+All awarded projects must submit a report to Formas containing financial and project results within three months of the end of the grant availability period.
+The availability period is the specified period during which the awarded funds can still be used even though the project is officially completed.
+This is to allow for the extra time a project runs beyond its approved completion date.
 The availability period for the funds can be extended in specific cases if there are special circumstances that are approved by Formas, the project manager and administrating organisation, such as illness or parental leave.

 For projects longer than 18 months, a financial statement must also be submitted to Formas annually.
 All reports are submitted in Prisma.

 Formas may impose requirements on how projects must be reported in terms of content and results to enable distribution and application.
 In such cases, the award decision will contain more information about this.
 Formas may also require you to participate in conferences and similar events in order to create synergies and platforms for learning and knowledge sharing.

 Results of research funded by Formas must be published using open access.

 You must also have a data management plan for the data produced in the project.
 This plan does not need to be submitted to Formas, but should be presented on request.
 By signing our grant terms and conditions, you certify that a data management plan will be available before the research begins and that it will be maintained.

 Formas shares information about awarded grants to SweCRIS, a national database of grant-funded research that was instituted by request of the government.